Using This Book

 Level 1: Eye Rays

-You have several eye stalks; each stalk possesses its own special ray from its eye.
-You can take the Magic Action to use one of your Eye Rays.
-At level 1 you start with four rays of your choice from the Eye Rays section (pg.
-X), some rays have a level requirement.
-Confusion Ray, Frost Ray, Sleep Ray and Wounding Ray are recommended.
-You gain two more at Levels 5, 9, and 13.
-You must meet the level requirement to choose an Eye Ray.
-Whenever you gain a Beholder level, you can replace one of your Eye Rays with another eligible Eye Ray.
+You have several eye stalks, each stalk possessing its own special ray it can unleash.
+You can take the Magic Action to use an Eye Ray against a target within range.
+At level 1 you start with four eye rays of your choice from the Eye Rays section (pg.
+6-7).
+Charm Ray, Death Ray, Sleep Ray and Telekinetic Ray are recommended.

 Range.
-Your Eye Rays have a range of 30 feet.
-To target something with a ray, you must have a clear path to it, so it can't be behind Total Cover.
+Your Eye Rays have a range of 60 feet.
+To target something with a ray, you must have a clear path to it, so it cannot be behind Total Cover.

 Saving Throws.
 Most eye rays require your target to make a saving throw.
 The save DC equals 8 plus your Intelligence modifier and Proficiency Bonus.

 Damage Modifier.
-You add your Intelligence to your eye rays damage rolls.
+You add your Intelligence modifier to your eye rays damage rolls.

-Eye Ray Charges.
-You have a number of Eye Ray Charges determined by your Beholder level, as shown in the Eye Ray Charges column of the Beholder Features table.
-You can expend these charges to fire or enhance certain eye rays.
-When you expend an Eye Ray Charge, it is unavailable until you finish a Short or Long Rest, at the end of which you regain all your expended charges.
+Empowering Rays.
+You have a number of Ray Charges determined by your Beholder level, as shown in the Ray Charges column of the Beholder Features table.
+You can expend these charges to empower an eye ray, granting it enhanced effects, or you may use charges to fuel Beholder features.
+When you expend an Ray Charge, it is unavailable until you finish a Short or Long Rest, at the end of which you regain all your expended charges.
+If an empowered effect has a level prerequisite, you must meet it to use it.

 Beholder Features